PeterCamilleri/zed8e/docs/inner_interpreter.md

 * IY is a short-cut pointer to the virtual machine's next routine.
 * SP is the virtual machine's data stack pointer.
-* All other registers are working registers that are not preserved accross words.
+* All other registers are working registers that are not preserved across words.
 * Note: On entry to a word, HL points to the start address of that word.

 ## About the rst #$nn instructions

 The Z-80 has eight operation codes (inherited from the 8080) that are specialized subroutine calls.
-These are the rst #$nn instructions.
+These are the `rst #$nn` instructions.
 They are single byte instructions that allow subroutines to be called at certain specific addresses.
 When possible, Zed8E FORTH uses these unusual instructions because they save space, 1 byte vs. 3 bytes and time, 11 clock cycles vs. 17 clock cycles.
-The big limitation of the rst op codes is the target address which may only be: $00, $08, $10, $18, $20,
+The big limitation of the `rst` op codes is the target address which may only be: $00, $08, $10, $18, $20,
 $28, $30, and $38.
-Thus rst handlers must be eight bytes or less or straddle more than one rst allocation making overlapping targets unavailable.
+Thus `rst` handlers must be eight bytes or less or straddle more than one `rst` allocation making overlapped targets unavailable.

 ## Code Words